-'''

-fabric.operations.run (command, shell=True, pty=True, combine_stderr=None, quiet=False, warn\only=False, stdout=None, stderr=None, timeout=None, shell\escape=None)
+fabric.operations.run (command, shell=True, pty=True, combine_stderr=None, quiet=False, warn_only=False, stdout=None, stderr=None, timeout=None, shell_escape=None, capture_buffer_size=None) Run a shell command on a remote host.

-'''

-Run a shell command on a remote host.

-If shell is True (the default), run will execute the given command string via a shell interpreter, the value of which may be controlled by setting env.shell (defaulting to something similar to /bin/bash -l -c "<command>".)
+If shell is True (the default), run will execute the given command string via a shell interpreter, the value of which may be controlled by setting env.shell (defaulting to something similar to /bin/bash -l -c run will return the result of the remote program's stdout as a single (likely multiline) string.
+This string will exhibit failed and succeeded boolean attributes specifying whether the command failed or succeeded, and will also include the return code as the return_code attribute.
+Furthermore, it includes a copy of the requested & actual command strings executed, as .command and .real_command, respectively.

+"<command>".)
 Any double-quote (") or dollar-sign (\$) characters in command will be automatically escaped when shell is True (unless disabled by setting shell_escape=False).